avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <hr>

 <h3>Step 1.3.
 Filtering </h3>
-This an optional step - However, One may use the `Filtering2` module to remove `non-informative markers` (Markers that are monomorphic or homozygous in both parents), and similarly, to remove `distorted markers` (markers segregating in a non-Mendelian fashion) using the below command line:
+This an optional step - However, One may use the `Filtering2` module to remove `non-informative markers` (Markers that are monomorphic or homozygous in both parents), and `distorted markers` (markers segregating in a non-Mendelian fashion) using the below command line:

 ```bash
  $ java -cp /path/Lep-MAP3/bin Filtering2 data=p.call  removeNonInformative=1 dataTolerance=0.0000001  > p_fil.call
 ```

-__Note__: Use: the parameter `removeNonInformative` to remove markers that are homozygous/monomorphic, and `dataTolerance` to remove distorted markers at __given__ p-value threshold.
+__Note__: Use the parameter `removeNonInformative` to remove markers that are homozygous/monomorphic, and `dataTolerance` to remove distorted markers at __given__ p-value threshold.

 <h3>Step 1.4.
 Separate Chromosomes </h3>